About Our Cooperative

 Benefits Through Electricity

 As technology progresses, AVEC actively works with the State of Alaska and other agencies to explore alternative energy sources.
-Thirty-six wind turbines are installed in thirteen different communities with interties to seven others.
+Thirty-three wind turbines are installed in twenty-two communities.